vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 CC_FOR_BUILD=/opt/local/bin/clang++ meson setup build
 ```
 > see [epilog](#epilog); I did not set `CXX` and `CXX_FOR_BUILD` at
-> this step; would have save me 30 minutes if did properly RTFM.
+> this step; would have saved me 30 minutes if did properly RTFM.

 I finally had to use the `--native-file` option, which at first did not
 work &mdash; for like 30 minutes I was scratching my head and feverishly